apache/spark/core/src/main/scala/org/apache/spark/deploy/security/README.md

 can then distribute the DTs to other parts of the distributed application (e.g. Spark executors), so they can authenticate to services.

-* A single token is used for authentication
+* A single token per service is used for authentication

 If Kerberos authentication were used, each client connection to a server would require a trip to the KDC and generation of a service ticket.
 In a distributed system, the number of service